-Volunteering with UrbanPlan

-Volunteers accepted into the program attend a one-day training session for hands-on experience with the program and tools.
-Trained volunteers serve as Facilitators or as members of a mock City Council for final student presentations.
-The training and volunteer time commitment includes:

-- Minor preparation prior to the training session,

-- A one-day training session, and

-- In-class commitment of one to four hours.
+Volunteering with UrbanPlan Volunteers accepted into the program attend a one-day training session for hands-on experience with the program and tools.
+Trained volunteers serve in the classroom as Facilitators or as members of a mock City Council for final student presentations.
+The training and volunteer time commitment includes: - Minor preparation prior to the training session, - A one-day training session, and - In-class commitment of one or more hours per semester.

 Questions?
-Contact cyrice.griffith@uli.org

-Facilitators

-The role with the greatest impact, most responsibility, and least time commitment is the role of Facilitator.
+Contact Hannah King hannah.king@uli.org Facilitators The role with the greatest impact, most responsibility, and least time commitment is the role of Facilitator.
 Facilitators challenge the students to think more critically about the UrbanPlan issues and the specific responsibilities of their respective roles.
 Facilitators draw deeply on professional experience and are rewarded by creating excitement and inspiration in students for the urban development process.
 Effective Facilitators have:

-- Development project experience, - Patience to question rather than coach, and - Time and willingness to learn the details of the UrbanPlan project case.
+- Development project experience,

+- Patience to question rather than coach, and

+- Time and willingness to learn the details of the UrbanPlan project case.

-Facilitators meet twice with student teams during the camp.
+Facilitators meet twice with student teams during the semester.
+Classes are 45 to 90 minutes, depending upon the school.

+UrbanPlan Sponsors

+Presenting Sponsor

+Regency Centers.